5 killed in Texas shooting, including 8-year-old child; manhunt underway for suspect

 A Texas man went next door with a rifle and began shooting his neighbors, killing an 8-year-old and four others inside the house, after the family asked him to stop firing rounds in his yard because their baby was trying to sleep, authorities said Saturday.

-San Jacinto County Sheriff Greg Capers told reporters at the scene that authorities were still searching for 39-year-old Francisco Oropeza following the overnight shooting in the town of Cleveland, about 45 miles north of Houston.
+San Jacinto County Sheriff Greg Capers told reporters at the scene that authorities were searching for 38-year-old Francisco Oropeza following the overnight shooting in the town of Cleveland, about 45 miles north of Houston.
 He said Oropeza used an AR-style rifle in the shooting.

 "Everyone that was shot was shot from the neck up, almost execution-style," Capers said during an earlier news conference at the scene.